 - 1. Introduction to Political Science Three hours The origin, nature, and essential elements of the state.
 State forms and forms of government.
 Sovereignty and the relation of states to one another.
 Lectures and collateral reading.
-1924-25. - 2.
+1924-'25. - 2.
 Introduction to Political Science Three hours Continuation of Course 1, which is prerequisite. - 3.
-AMERICAN CONSTITUTIONAL LAW
+American Constitutional Law Three hours

 The constitutional framework and the practical operation of the federal and state constitutions.
-The relations of government to the business and social interests of the people.
+The relation of government to the business and social interests of the people.
 Interpretation of the constitution by the various departments of the government.
-1925-'26. - 4.
-AMERICAN CONSTITUTIONAL LAW Three hours Continuation of Course 3, which is prerequisite.
+1923-24. - 4.
+AMERICAN CONSTITUTIONAL LAW

+Continuation of Course 3, which is prerequisite.

 Courses 1 to 4 are open to Juniors and Seniors.